nomad-software/nomad.uk.net/markdown/articles/working-with-files-in-the-d-programming-language.md

 ### Create an empty file

-This creates a new file (if one doesn’t exist) when initialising a <code>File</code> struct.
+This creates a new file (if one doesn’t exist) when initialising a `File` struct.
 If a file with the same name already exists, its contents are discarded and the file is treated as a new empty file.

 <script src="https://gist.github.com/nomad-software/49343c39a8ecb37af30e29b941e12bbb.js"></script>